NUWCDIVNPT/stig-manager-docker/README.md

  ```
 ### Connecting to STIG Manager and Keycloak

-For both orchetrations, once STIG Manager starts point your browser at:
+For both orchestrations, once STIG Manager starts point your browser at:

 ```
 https://localhost/stigman/